Guix Introduction Part 4: Try Guix

 Search packages

-guix search keywords-here # guix package -s keywords-here
+1 2guix search keywords-here # guix package -s keywords-here -

 Show information of package(s)